JuliaLang/julia/doc/manual/modules.rst

     end

-Relative and Absolute Module Paths
+Relative and absolute module paths
 ----------------------------------

 Given the statement ``using Foo``, the system looks for ``Foo``